CONGRATULATIONS ON EARNING YOUR CERTIFICATION!

 Earning your credential is an important personal and professional achievement that also has the potential to help raise the visibility and global recognition of our profession.

-As a new certificant, you have a unique opportunity to share this important achievement with others, and in doing so, increase their awareness of both the importance and the value of your credential and the profession you serve.
+You have a unique opportunity to share this important achievement with others, and in doing so, increase their awareness of both the importance and the value of your credential and the profession you serve.

 The greater the awareness of your credential, the greater the value to your career.
 Follow these tips to make sure your credential is recognized.